Parity-time symmetry in a flat band system: Effect of disorder

 \section{Effect of disorder}

-Unlike the doublet states, the $\cal PT$-broken dark states in the two degenerate manifolds can be randomly positioned along the lattice, but they are strictly confined either on the gain or loss half of the lattice.
+Unlike the doublet states, the $\cal PT$-broken dark states in the two degenerate manifolds can be randomly positioned along the lattice, but they are strictly confined on either the gain or the loss half of the lattice.
 Due to their degeneracy, any arbitrary superpositions of them are still eigenstates of the system, and one can always find pairs of them such that they are $\cal PT$-symmetric partners of each other.
-However, the relevant superpositions are determined by the disorder in the system.
-Here we model the disorder by a white noise with a uniform distribution in $[-W/2,W/2]$ around $\omega_0$ on each lattice site.
-As the lower mode in Figs.~\ref{fig:rand} (a-c) shows, if a flat band mode in the two degenerate manifolds is already confined to the loss (or gain) half of the lattice at small $\tau$, increasing $\tau$ has little effect on its spatial profile.
-However, if at small $\tau$ one of these modes occurs in both the gain and loss region, it will be forced to take either the gain half or the loss half, as the upper mode in Figs.~\ref{fig:rand} (a-c) shows.
+However, the relevant superpositions are determined by the disorder in the system. \cc{Here we consider weak disorders by including a white noise with a uniform distribution in $[-W/2,W/2]~(W\ll G,J)$} around $\omega_0$ on each lattice site.
+As the lower mode in Figs.~\ref{fig:rand} (a)--(c) shows, if a flat band mode in the two degenerate manifolds is already confined to the loss (or gain) half of the lattice at small $\tau$, increasing $\tau$ has little effect on its spatial profile.
+However, if at small $\tau$ one of these modes occurs in both the gain and loss regions, it will be forced to take either the gain half or the loss half, as the upper mode in Figs.~\ref{fig:rand} (a)--(c) shows.
 Here the prevailing effect of $i\tau\bm{H}_1$ is its non-Hermicity, separating the lattice into a gain half and loss half.

 In contrast, the prevailing effect of $i\tau\bm{H}_1$ on the doublet states is its point defect mentioned previously.
 At very small $\tau$, the doublet states are localized by disorder, i.e., they are Anderson localized \cite{Anderson}, and the localization length can be rather long in a particular disorder realization (although on average the localization length is not much longer than that determined by the point defect \cite{PRB15}).
-As $\tau$ increases, the point defect in $\bm{H}_1$ gradually prevails over the white noise disorder, and the doublet states approach their spatial patterns in the absence of $W$, as can be seen from Figs.~\ref{fig:rand}(e-f) in comparison with Fig.~\ref{fig:wf}.
+As $\tau$ increases, the point defect in $\bm{H}_1$ gradually prevails over the white noise disorder, and the doublet states approach their spatial patterns in the absence of $W$, as can be seen from Figs.~\ref{fig:rand}(e) and \ref{fig:rand}(f) in comparison with Fig.~\ref{fig:wf}.
 In other words, the $\cal PT$-symmetric relation $\phi_1 = {\cal PT}\phi_2$ of the doublet states is restored as $\tau$ increases.
 The same cannot be said about the other flat band modes in general, due to the presence of disorder that breaks the $\cal PT$ symmetry.